GerHobbelt/HTMLawed/htmLawed_README.txt

   *  Attribute string of elements may be liberally spaced with tabs, line-breaks, etc.

-  *  Attribute values may not be double-quoted, or may be single-quoted.
+  *  Attribute values may be single- and not double-quoted.

   *  Left-padding of numeric entities (like, '&#0160;', '&x07ff;') with '0' is okay as long as the number of characters between between the '&' and the ';' does not exceed 8.
 All entities must end with ';' though.

   *  Named character entities must be properly cased.
-E.g., '&Lt;' or '&TILDE;' will not be let through without modification.
+Thus, '&Lt;' or '&TILDE;' will not be recognized as entities and will be `neutralized`.

-  *  HTML comments should not be inside element tags (okay between tags), and should begin with '<!--' and end with '-->'.
+  *  HTML comments should not be inside element tags (they can be between tags), and should begin with '<!--' and end with '-->'.
 Characters like '<', '>', and '&' may be allowed inside depending on '$config', but any '-->' inside should be put in as '--&gt;'.
 Any '--' inside will be automatically converted to '-', and a space will be added before the comment delimiter '-->'.

   *  'CDATA' sections should not be inside element tags, and can be in element content only if plain text is allowed for that element.
 They should begin with '<[CDATA[' and end with ']]>'.
 Characters like '<', '>', and '&' may be allowed inside depending on '$config', but any ']]>' inside should be put in as ']]&gt;'.